mwpowellhtx/nngcpp/README.md

 ### NNG dependencies and disclaimer

 As NNG is not yet suitable for production, so then can this repository be considered the same.
-It works pretty well, and I've provide the unit tests demonstrating as much.
+It works pretty well, and I've provided the unit tests demonstrating as much.
 But until the libraries are ready for broader consumption, consider yourself warned and tread with caution.
-Stay tuned to the repositories, web sites, and *nanomsg* mailing lists for announcements and updates.
+[Stay tuned](http://nanomsg.org/community.html) to the repositories, web sites, and [mailing list](https://www.freelists.org/list/nanomsg) for announcements and updates.

 ### Known issues